butter-bot-machines/skylark/README.md

 ### Tool Integration

+1. For custom tools:
-1. Create a new directory: `.skai/tools/<tool-name>/`
+   - Create a new directory: `.skai/tools/<tool-name>/`
-2. Implement `main.go` with required commands
+   - Implement `main.go` with required commands
-3. Skylark automatically:
+2. Skylark automatically:
+   - Extracts and compiles built-in tools
-   - Compiles the tool when source changes
+   - Compiles custom tools when source changes
    - Validates schema and environment
    - Manages tool lifecycle and execution
    - Handles errors and retries